m2creates/m2creates-site/src/pages/the-garden.md

   title: >-
     The Garden
   desc: >-
-    A collection of notes at different stages of growth, tended over time rather than published and left.
+    A collection of notes on systems of perception at different stages of growth, tended over time rather than published and left.
 pagination:
   data: collections.posts
   size: 1000